Shoulder Dislocation Treatment

 Treatments Offered for a Dislocated Shoulder

-When Will Your Shoulder Get Better?
+When Will Your Shoulder Get Better After a Dislocation?

 Recovery time for a dislocated shoulder varies depending on the severity of the dislocation, the patient’s overall health, and the treatments used.
 Typically: